 - Does it provide direct evidence of the intended result of the improvement?

 - Does that result have a causal relationship to the valuable strategic goal?

-KPIs which hit the canvas in any of these tests are likely to have low value for driving performance improvement (and probably shouldn’t be called KPIs either).
+KPIs which fail these tests are likely to have low value for driving performance improvement (and probably shouldn’t be called KPIs either).

 How can KPIs punch above their weight?

 I was lucky enough to meet up with Stacey Barr the Performance Measure Specialist on one of her annual trips from Australia to the UK.
 Stacey is the inspirational author of Practical Performance Measurement and the creator of the PuMP® Performance Measure Blueprint which we use here at Measureology.

 In contrast to most best practice, the PuMP® Blueprint doesn’t try to tell you ‘what’ to measure.
 It focuses instead on clearly-articulated purpose, collaborative measure design and robust statistical interpretation and improvement.
 It does this using an 8 step method which creates powerful measures with team commitment, a method which has now been adopted by the Balanced Scorecard Institute.